Arka161/tictactoe/README.md

-# Tic Tac Toe Program
+# Tic Tac Toe Artificial Intelligence

-Written as a hobby project in fundamental C++ using an iterative analysis approach to check the move for the given game Artificial Intelligence(AI).The AI can only win and draw games
+Written as a hobby project in fundamental C++ using an iterative analysis approach to check the move for the given game Artificial Intelligence(AI).The AI can only win and draw games.